blueag8/Super-Scholar/README.md

 Game Over Modal /Leader Board

 **Future Features to Implement**
-Difficulty levels perhaps this can be achieved by including characters that are least known or grouped by popularity.
+- Add Difficulty levels.
+Perhaps this can be achieved by including characters that are least known or grouped by popularity.

-A larger database of characters.
+- A larger database of characters.
 This I had been hoping to achieve through accessing a third party API from "ComicVine"(see link in credits).
 I found it very difficult to successfully connect using a key.
 So due to time restrictions, I attempted downloading a JSON format from another external database within "Kaggle".
 This too also proved difficult, so I decided to include a local database to access for characters.

 **Version control**
 Github